codatio/codat-docs/docs/lending/features/accounts-payable-overview.md

 import { IntegrationsList } from "@components/global/Integrations";
 import { accountingIntegrations } from "@components/global/Integrations/integrations";

-The **Accounts payable** feature offers a thorough breakdown of a borrower's creditors ledger sourced from their accounting platform.
+Our **accounts payable** feature offers a thorough breakdown of a borrower's creditors ledger sourced from their accounting platform.
 You can examine the ledger in its entirety or delve into specific supplier histories, enabling full automation of the payables financing process.

 ## Use cases

-Common uses of the Accounts payable feature include:
+Common uses of our accounts payable feature include:

-- **Digital data collection:** Get an ongoing feed of supplier invoices.
+- **Digital data collection:** get an ongoing feed of supplier invoices.

-- **Supplier risk analysis:** Gain insights into the borrower's relationship with the supplier including a fully history of bills, payment behaviour, and discounts provided on previous bills.
+- **Supplier risk analysis:** gain insights into the borrower's relationship with the supplier including a fully history of bills, payment behaviour, and discounts provided on previous bills.

 ## Supported feature components